 A systematic approach to standardized testing is followed at Rehoboth Christian School.
-Grades K-2 take AimsWeb+ in both Fall and Spring.
 Grades 3-10 take the NWEA (Northwest Evaluation Association) tests two times each year in the Fall and in the Spring.
 One primary purpose of this test is to help the staff assess the weaknesses of the curriculum and make adjustments.